Village green: England and Wales

 Registered greens in England and Wales are now governed by the Commons Act 2006, but the fundamental test of whether land is a town and village green remains the same.
 Thus land can become a village green if it has been used for twenty years without force, secrecy or request (nec vi, nec clam, nec precario).
 Village green legislation is often used to try to frustrate development.
-Recent case law (Oxfordshire County Council vs Oxford City Council and Robinson) makes it clear that registration as a green would render any development which prevented continuing use of the green as criminal activity under the Inclosure Act 1857 and the Commons Act 1876.
+Recent case law (Oxfordshire County Council vs Oxford City Council and Robinson) makes it clear that registration as a green would render any development which prevented continuing use of the green as criminal activity under the Inclosure Act 1857 and the Commons Act 1876 (39 & 40 Vict. c.
+56).
 This leads to some most curious areas being claimed as village greens, sometimes with success.
 Recent examples include a bandstand, two lakes and a beach.

 On 11 December 2019, a Supreme Court decision put the future of some village greens at risk in England and Wales.
 The case involved five fields (13 hectares) in south Lancaster, the Moorside Fields, owned by Lancashire County Council.
 The lands had been available for public use for over 50 years.
-According to the Commons Act, 2006, land used for informal recreation for at least 20 years can be registered as green and is then protected from development.
-(Granted, the Growth and Infrastructure Act of 2013 specified that land designated for planning applications could not be registered as a village green, but that did not apply in the Moorside Fields case.)
+According to the Commons Act 2006, land used for informal recreation for at least 20 years can be registered as green and is then protected from development.
+(Granted, the Growth and Infrastructure Act 2013 specified that land designated for planning applications could not be registered as a village green, but that did not apply in the Moorside Fields case.)